Complexity of Unknotting of Trivial 2-knots: Constructing the -knots.

-For each balanced finite presentation $P$ of the trivial group we can construct a smooth $4$-manifold in $\mathbb{R}^5$ by starting from the connected sum of several copies of $S^1\times S^3$, where $S^1$ in each copy of $S^1\times S^3$ corresponds to one of the generators, and then performing surgeries killing the relators.
-More precisely, we realize each relator by a simple closed curve $\gamma$, remove the tubular neighnorhood of $\gamma$, glue in a copy of $D^2\times S^2$ so that its boundary is glued to the boundary of the removed tubular neighnorhood of $\gamma$, so that the boundary of $D^2$ is glued to a curve isotopic to $\gamma$, and smooth out the boundary.
-Alternatively, we could start from the $2$-complex with one $0$-cell, $1$-cells corresponding to the generators and $2$-cells corresponding to relators of $P$ (i.e. the realization complex of $P$), embed it into $\mathbb{R}^5$, take the boundary of an open neighborhood of $P$ and smooth-out the corners.
-The resulting smooth $4$-manifold will have the fundamental group with the obvious finite presentation $P$ (in particular, it will be isomorphic to the trivial group), and the trivial second homology group.
+For any finite presentation $P$ we can construct a smooth $4$-manifold by starting from the connected sum of several copies of $S^1\times S^3$, where $S^1$ in each copy of $S^1\times S^3$ corresponds to one of the generators, and then performing surgeries killing the relators.
+More precisely, we realize each relator by a simple closed curve $\gamma$, remove the tubular neighborhood of $\gamma$, glue in a copy of $D^2\times S^2$ so that its boundary is glued to the boundary of the removed tubular neighborhood of $\gamma$ and smooth out the corners.
+In principle, in dimension $4$ there are two possible non-isotopic framings for a circle, but only one of those framings for each surgery will give us the alternative description of this manifold: we could start from the $2$-complex with one $0$-cell, $1$-cells corresponding to the generators and $2$-cells corresponding to relators of $P$ (i.e. the realization complex of $P$), embed it into $\mathbb{R}^5$, take the boundary of an open neighborhood of $P$ and smooth-out the corners.
+The resulting smooth $4$-manifold will have the fundamental group with the obvious finite presentation $P$.
+If $P$ is a balanced presentation of the trivial group, the second homology group is also trivial.
 So, it will be a homotopy $4$-sphere.
-Denote it by $M^4(P)$.
-But it is easy to see that $M^4(P)$ will be diffeomorphic to $S^4$.
-The reason is that if two balanced finite presentations $P$ and $Q$ are related by one elementary operation of any of the three types introduced in the previous paragraph, the manifolds $M^4(P)$ and $M^4(Q)$ are diffeomorphic via a diffeomorphism that can be described as a ``handle slide".
-Each elementary operation with finite presentation corresponds to an isotopy of a curve bounding a $2$-disc forming an axis of a $2$-handle.
-The isotopy of the boundary of a $2$-disc can be extended to an isotopy of the $2$-disc, the whole $2$-handle and the whole $4$-manifold.
-After finitely many operations we will end up with the $4$-manifold $M(T_n)$ constructed from a finite presentation $T_n$ with the same generator as $Q_n$ and relators killing all the generators, which is diffeomorphic to the standard $S^4$ by means of an obvious diffeomorphism.
+Denote this manifold by $M^4(P)$.